Last updated on October 26th, 2023 at 15:49

 Slow heating, and thus slowly steaming your milk, you will properly develop the milk sugars and a nice sweet taste.

 The ideal temperature of steamed milk is from 155°F to 165°F (68°C to 73°C).

 As you increase the temperature of your milk, the milk foam becomes more stable.
 This is due to the increased temperatures causing an increased denaturation of the whey proteins in milk.

 The heating of your milk caused a reduction in the viscosity, thinning the milk and making it slightly more watery.
-The denatured whey proteins are able to stabilise the air bubbles.
+The denatured whey proteins are able to stabilize the air bubbles.

 When you take your milk to boiling point, the lactose reacts with proteins.
 At this temperature, the fats get involved in oxidative reactions and develop an unpleasant taste.